 Art.
-6 - Participation
+5 - Participation

-a.
-Each country may be represented by a maximum of two (2) teams.
+- a.
+Each country may be represented by a maximum of two (2) teams, except in regional rounds. - b.

-- b.
 Only actively enrolled students in undergraduate and postgraduate universities are eligible to participate. - c.
 Non-law students may be considered eligible, provided that they have the requisite legal knowledge.
 It is each team's responsibility to ensure that its team members have a level of legal knowledge suitable for the Competition. - d.
 Students with any professional legal experience, which includes qualification as a lawyer, but excludes legal internships, are not eligible to enter the Competition. - e.
 Students aged 32 and older at the time of the Competition are not eligible to participate.
-The Organisation reserves the right to make exceptions to this rule upon written request. - f.
+The mi reserves the right to make exceptions to this rule upon written request. - f.
 A student can participate in the Competition as a speaker only once.
 A student who has previously participated in the Competition as a speaker is not eligible to re-enter the Competition as a speaker. - g.
 A student who has previously participated in the Competition as a researcher is eligible to enter the Competition again as a speaker.

 Art.
-7 - Team Composition
+6 - Team Composition

 - a.
-Each team will be comprised of: - 1.
+Each team will be comprised of a maximum of: - 1.
 Three (3) speakers; - 2.
 Two (2) researchers; - 3.
 Two (2) coaches: one leading coach and one assistant coach; - b.
 The coach is responsible for giving academic and scientific instructions to his/her team and represents both the university as well as the team before the Organisation.
 Article 6 restrictions shall not apply to the leading and assistant coaches. - c.
 Each team must submit in writing their team composition at the time of registration.
-Each university will be responsible for the selection of the team members and the designation of their coach(es). - d.
+Each university will be responsible for the selection of the team members and the designation of their coach(es).

+- d.
 The maximum number of team representatives for each team cannot exceed seven (7).
-However, a team can submit in writing a request to the Organisation before 22 March 2012, if its team may be comprised of fewer coaches or researchers (but not a lesser number of speakers).
-A team may be comprised of no fewer than three speakers. - e.
-Any other changes in team composition must also be submitted in writing before 22 March 2012.
+A team may be comprised of no fewer than three speakers without an explicit waiver received upon written request of the Organizers. - e.
+Any other changes in team composition must also be submitted in writing before January, 15 2014.
 Any request for changes in team composition after this timeframe shall be rejected.

 However, the Organisation reserves the right to allow team composition changes after this deadline in consideration of exceptional circumstances or in the interests and fairness of the Competition.